 The Gas Giant Uranus and it's moons.
 Uranus has a diameter of about 48,000 km but due to it's great distance from Earth, it displays a disk of only about 3.8 arc seconds.
 Uranus is about 2.8 million km from the sun and it takes 84 years for it to make one orbit.
 The four moons in this image range in brightness from about magnitude 14 to about magnitude 15 making them quite a challenge for for amateur astronomers to observe visually.
 This image of Uranus was made with a ST5c and a C14 @ f/27.
 Taken from Houston Texas 7/06/02 at 10:01 UT.

 Making Color Planetary Images.
-The Planetary images on this page were made through a process ( called LRGB ) of taking 4 seperate images and combining them into a single color composite.
+The Planetary images on this page were made through a process ( called LRGB ) of taking 4 separate images and combining them into a single color composite.
 Red green and blue filters were used to gather the color information.
-The images through these filters yields the brightness of the object at 600-700 nanometers wavelength ( red ) , 500-600 nm wl ( green ) and 400-500 nm wl ( blue ).
-A seperate no filtered image was used to produce a high signal to noise image at 400-1000nm wl.
+The images through these filters yields the brightness of the object at 600-700 nano meters wavelength ( red ) , 500-600 nm ( green ) and 400-500 nm ( blue ).
+A separate no filtered image was used to produce a high signal to noise image at 400-1000nm wavelength.
 Combining these four images yields the color composite.

 Oval BA and the Great Red Spot.
 Oval BA is a long lived white oval that has survived for decades( the Red Spot has been around for several hundred years or more).
 Here oval BA can be seen just above the Great Red spot.
 The two have been approaching one another and can be seen further apart in an image taken in December.
 It is unknown weather BA will survive this close encounter and it is of much interest to planetary scientist as to the final outcome of this Jovian rendezvous.
-More information can be read on this event in this article in Science news.
 The above images were taken February 15th 2002 from Houston, Texas with a C14 and a ST5C CCD at f/27.